 Product Versioning “Upgrade”

-To upgrade (or downgrade), the product version associated with a policy, see the Product Versioning Upgrade feature topic.
+To upgrade (or downgrade), the product version associated with a policy, see the Product Versioning Upgrade topic.